Josh Naylor Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 13th in the league.

-- The Red Sox have a 4.64 team ERA that ranks 24th among all MLB pitching staffs.
+- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.62).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (77 total, 1.3 per game).
+- Red Sox pitchers combine to give up 77 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Crawford (1-2 with a 3.48 ERA and 33 strikeouts in 33 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.
+- Dermody makes his first start of the season for the Red Sox.

-- In his most recent outing on Saturday against the Tampa Bay Rays, the right-hander tossed three innings, allowing one earned run while surrendering two hits.
+- It's the first appearance this season for the 32-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.